Katniss blowing up the mines around the Careers' food stash with three well-placed arrows.

 Making it even more awesome is Peeta and Katniss holding their hands up high.
 "Come on, they'll love it" is right.

 One of the most simply awesome moments of the film however is when Thresh in a rage kills Clove in revenge after hearing her boasting about her group killing Rue.
 He simply grabs her head and slams it against the wall until she stops yelling.
 The guy's largely a walking Offscreen Moment of Awesome, but we get to see exactly why everyone respects him.

 It's just topped off by him letting Katniss go for being Rue's friend and treating her body properly.

 Seneca Crane's implied Better to Die Than Be Killed moment at the end with the nightlock berries.
 Not for Seneca himself, mind you- for President Snow, who is strongly implied to have set this up and cements himself as a Magnificent Bastard with it.
 Guy might be a villain, but the irony is truly delicious and you can literally see him dreaming it up.

 Haymitch managing to save both his tributes by convincing Seneca Crane to calm the riots by letting the viewers focus on young love.

 Then you consider hindsight.
 Haymitch manages to doom Seneca by suggesting that.
 If words could kill, then Haymitch is the first character to actually kill off a Capitol member in the entire trilogy.
 Although, if actions speak louder than words, Katniss managed to strike a blow to the Capitol before she and Peeta even got their hands on the Nightlocks by how she sent off Rue and inadvertently caused the riots in the first place.

 Four words: "I volunteer as tribute".

-Peeta throwing the weight across the room (by Katniss' request) to let the Careers know that he's not just another piece of easy meat.
+Peeta throwing the weight across the room (by Katniss' insistence) to let the Careers know that he's not just another piece of easy meat.
 According to Word of God that thing was between 50 and 75 pounds.